 Earn Unlimited 7x Total Points With GM and 4x Points on Purchases Everywhere Else

-Earn 7x total points with GM and 4x points on purchases everywhere else.* Plus, customize your cardmember experience by choosing from one of five card designs: GM, Chevrolet, Buick, GMC, or Cadillac.
-Then gear up to earn unlimited 7x total points with GM purchases and 4x points on all other eligible purchases.*
+Customize your cardmember experience by choosing from one of five card designs: GM, Chevrolet, Buick, GMC, or Cadillac.
+Then gear up to earn unlimited 7x total points with GM purchases and 4x points on all other eligible purchases.

 Here’s what else you need to know about this card.